willroberts/perandus/README.md

 ## How do I use it?

-1. Copy `settings.toml.example` to `settings.toml` and fill in the values for the item for which you want alerts.
+1. Copy `settings.toml.example` to `settings.toml` and fill in the fields.
-2. Run the example program (`go run main.go`).
+2. Build and run the docker image with `make build && make run`.
 3. Matching items will show on the command-line.

 ## Code Organization